Chihaya Adachi

-Chihaya Adachi (born 26 October 1963) is a Japan-born scientist and lecturer specializing in organic electronics which is a field of materials science.
+Chihaya Adachi (安達 千波矢, born 26 October 1963) is a Japanese scientist and lecturer specializing in organic electronics which is a field of materials science.
 Adachi is the Director of the Center for Organic Photonics and Electronics Research (OPERA) at Kyushu University, a large multi-disciplinary team of physicists, chemists, and engineers from both academia and industry.

 Adachi is recognized as an innovator in the development of materials for organic light-emitting diodes (OLED).
 He has pioneered a new technology known as thermally activated delayed fluorescence (TADF).

 In 2015, Adachi co-founded Kyulux in Fukuoka, Japan, to commercialize hyper-fluorescence TADF emitters, and he is a scientific advisor and ex-officio board member of Kyulux.
 Adachi also serves on Elsevier's Organic Electronics Editorial Board.

 Early career

 Adachi held positions at Ricoh Co., Shinshu University, Princeton University, and at Chitose Institute of Science and Technology.
 He became a distinguished professor at Kyushu University in 2010, and his current posts also include director of Kyushu University's Center for Organic Photonics and Electronics Research (OPERA) since 2010.